Uniswap/docs/docs/concepts/governance/02-process.md

 - **Proposal:** A proposal is executable code that modifies the governance contract or treasury and how they work.
 To create a proposal, a user must have at least 0.10% (1M UNI) of all UNI delegated to their address.
 Proposals are stored in the "proposals" mapping of the Governor smart contract.
 All proposals are subject to a ~7-day voting period.
 If the proposer does not maintain their vote weight balance throughout the voting period, anyone may cancel the proposal.

+- **Threshold:** The amount of UNI that must be delegated to an address to take a given action.
+Currently, the only action with a threshold is posting an onchain vote.

-- **Quorum:** In order for a vote to pass,  4% of all UNI (40M) must vote, and the majority must vote `yes`.
+- **Quorum:** In order for a vote to pass,  4% of all UNI (40M) must vote in favor.
+Votes against and abstentions do not count towards a quorum.
 The purpose of the quorum is to ensure that the only measures that pass have adequate voter participation.

 - **Voting:** Users can vote for or against single proposals once they have voting rights delegated to their address.
 Votes can be cast while a proposal is in the "Active" state.
 Votes can be submitted immediately using "castVote" or submitted later with "castVoteBySig" (For more info on castVoteBySig and offline signatures, see EIP-712).
 If the majority of votes (and a 4% quorum of UNI) vote for a proposal, the proposal may be queued in the Timelock.